Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 Big (and unlimited) data: The Big Three phone providers are the only ones to offer mobile plans with unlimited data in Canada.
 These plans give customers a limit of high speed data per month: usually somewhere between 20GB and 100GB, and once that limit has been reached, the customer can still use data, but the speed is throttled to a much slower rate.

 These plans are on the pricier end.
-As of November 2023, all three companies are offering promotions on large data bundles for BYO device, plus an additional cost distributed monthly if you choose to purchase a phone (please note that exact pricing may vary from province to province).
+All three companies are offering promotions on large data bundles for BYO device, plus an additional cost distributed monthly if you choose to purchase a phone (please note that exact pricing may vary from province to province).
 For plans with higher amounts of unlimited data, you can expect to pay more.
 If you’ll be blasting through 30+GB of data per month, these plans might make sense — otherwise, the flanker brands might offer better deals for your needs.

 Family options: All Big Three companies offer options for purchasing multiple phone lines and sharing data across multiple lines, so if you’re buying phone plans for your whole family, you’ll want to consider these companies.
 The discounts vary from company to company, but the flanker brands don’t offer many family plan options.